Fast Online EM for Big Topic Modeling: Introduction

 \section{Introduction}

-Probabilistic topic modeling~\cite{Blei:12} automatically finds word clusters or distributions called topics from a large corpus, which is an important problem in machine learning, computer vision and natural language processing.
-As widely-used topic modeling paradigms, the batch latent Dirichlet allocation (LDA)~\cite{Blei:03} algorithms can be broadly categorized into three strategies: variational Bayes (VB)~\cite{Blei:03}, collapsed Gibbs sampling (GS)~\cite{Griffiths:04} and loopy belief propagation (BP)~\cite{Zeng:11}.
-A brief review on recent batch LDA algorithms can be found in~\cite{Asuncion:09}.
+Probabilistic topic modeling~\cite{Blei:12} automatically finds word clusters or distributions called topics from a large corpus.
+Latent Dirichlet allocation (LDA)~\cite{Blei:03} is one of the most popular topic modeling paradigms, which has found many important applications in machine learning, computer vision and natural language processing.
+From the thematic labeling point of view, LDA assigns the hidden topic labels (variables) to explain the observed words in document-word matrix~\cite{Zeng:11}.
+This labeling process defines a joint probability distribution over the hidden labels and the observed words.
+Employing the Bayes' rule, we can infer the topic labels from the observed words by computing the posterior distribution of the hidden variables given the observed variables from their joint probability.
+Typical batch LDA algorithms include expectation-maximization (EM)~\cite{Freitas:01}, variational Bayes (VB)~\cite{Blei:03}, Gibbs sampling (GS)~\cite{Griffiths:04}, collapsed variational Bayes (CVB)~\cite{Teh:07,Asuncion:09}, and belief propagation (BP)~\cite{Zeng:11,Zeng:12,Zeng:12a}.

-However, since batch algorithms have to sweep repeatedly the entire data set until convergence, they have very high time and space complexity scaling linearly with the number of documents $D$ and the number of topics $K$.
-For example, VB~\cite{Blei:03} requires around a week to scan $D = 8,200,000$ PUBMED documents~\cite{Porteous:08} for $K = 100$ when the number of sweeps $T=100$.
-Moreover, VB cannot even fit the entire corpus in $4$GB memory of a common desktop computer.
-To process big data sets, online~\cite{Banerjee:07,AlSumait:08,Yao:09,Canini:09,Hoffman:10,Wahabzada:11,Mimno:12,Zhai:13} and parallel~\cite{Newman:09,Wang:09,Yan:09,Smola:10,Liu:11,Zhai:12,Smola:12} LDA algorithms are two widely used solutions.
-Since parallel algorithms depend on expensive parallel hardware, in this paper, we focus on online LDA algorithms that require only a constant memory usage to detect topic distribution shifts as the big data stream flows.
-Moreover, we may parallelize online LDA algorithms to simultaneously handle multiple big data streams for a better scalability~\cite{Yan:09}.
+In the big data era, we need lifelong topic modeling algorithms that can infer a large number of parameters of LDA from big data streams without ending (aka, big topic modeling).
+However, previous batch algorithms have to sweep repeatedly the entire data set until convergence, so that they have very high time and space complexities scaling linearly with the number of documents $D$ and the number of topics $K$.
+For example, batch VB~\cite{Blei:03} requires a few days to scan $D = 8,200,000$ PUBMED documents~\cite{Porteous:08} for $K = 100$ when the number of sweeps $T=100$.
+Moreover, batch VB cannot even fit the entire PUBMED corpus in $4$GB memory of a common PC.
+To process big data, online~\cite{Yao:09,Hoffman:10,Wahabzada:11,Mimno:12,Foulds:13,Zhai:13} and parallel~\cite{Newman:09,Smola:12,Wang:15,Liu:15} LDA algorithms are two widely used solutions.
+Since parallel algorithms depend on expensive parallel hardware, in this paper, we focus on online LDA algorithms that require only a constant memory usage to detect topic distribution shifts as the big data stream flows on just a PC.
+Note that though we discuss only data streams in this paper, online LDA algorithms can process both batch and stream data.
+Moreover, we may parallelize online LDA algorithms in the multi-core or multi-processor environment to simultaneously handle multiple data streams for a better scalability~\cite{Liu:15}.